AllureOfTheStars/Allure/PLAYING.md

                closed door                        +

 The game world is persistent, i.e., every time the player visits a level during a single game, the level layout is the same.
-Some items aid in exploration, e.g., a ring of searching improves the speed of finding hidden doors by heroes and monsters.
-The higher the ability bonus displayed for this and other items, the more effective it is.
-Only the best item carried in a hero's or monster's inventory counts.
-You can throw the rest away, but beware that your adversaries may pick it up and use it against your party.

 Keys